demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/ThreatVaultv2/README.md

 ### threatvault-threat-batch-search
 ***
-Retrieve the threats signature metadata by id, name or sample hash (sha256 or md5) in batch mode.
+Retrieves the threats signature metadata by ID, name, or sample hash (sha256 or md5) in batch mode.
 Batch limit is 100 entries.

 #### Base Command